chaseruskin/orbit/README.md

 Commands:
     new             create a new ip
-    init            initialize an ip from an existing project view            display information about an ip
+    init            initialize an ip from an existing project view            display metadata of an ip
     read            navigate hdl design unit source code get             fetch an entity
     tree            view the dependency graph
-    plan, p         prepare a target for processing build, b        execute a target
+    lock            save the state of the world for the ip build, b        execute a target
     run, r          prepare and execute a target launch          verify an upcoming release